ucbrise/flor/README.md

 Each named `flor.loop` becomes its own column, and a row carries the loops that enclosed the `flor.log` that produced it. `loss` is logged inside `step`, so you get one row per step, with its epoch and the run's hyperparameters attached—no JOIN needed.

+→ [Experiment tracking](docs/tracking.md): declaring inputs, recording metrics, and naming your loops with the Flor API.

 → [Checkpoints](docs/checkpoints.md): what gets copied, and how replay treats your checkpoint file.